Chicken Police: Paint It Red!: Sequel

 In June 2023, The Wild Gentlemen announced its sequel, titled Chicken Police: Into the HIVE!, for Microsoft Windows.
 Published by Joystick Ventures, the sequel was released on November 7, 2024.

 Building upon the foundation of the first game, Chicken Police: Into the HIVE! promised to delve deeper into the world of Chicken Police by venturing into the enigmatic and seedy Hive.

+Speedrunning

+Chicken Police: Paint It RED! has a small speedrunning community with leaderboards hosted on Speedrun.com.
+Categories listed include Any% with and without skips; as of February 2026, the fastest verified Any% (Skips) time shown is 12:49 on PC by blathersheart, and the fastest verified Any% (No skips) time shown is 19:47 on PC.
+Notably, the username AdamAlexChicken4Eva is credited by the community with “starting” the game’s speedrunning scene by submitting the first recorded run and kicking off wider participation.
+A verified PlayStation 4 Any% (No skips) run of 45:20 was submitted under the username AdamAlexChicken4Eva.